 That said, a higher level of excess and a bigger co-payment can make a difference to your premiums.
-For example, to insure a Dachshund on our Regular with no excess would cost £19.53 a month, while adding £69 excess + 20% co-payment takes the premium down to £13.59 a month.
+For example, to insure a Dachshund on our Regular with no excess would cost around £19.53 a month, while adding £69 excess + 20% co-payment takes the premium down to around £13.59 a month.

 Select Regular when getting a quote and use the slider to adjust your excess and co-payment.